OPTIONAL THEME:

 With gravitas and ceremony provide each student with set of cards.
 Tell them that the cards will eventually reveal secret identities, and they must not peep in advance of doing the activity!
 Require them to shuffle their cards thoroughly; emphasizing the element of randomness that drives the activity.

-Next ask students to revisit the online Political Typology Quiz at the Pew Research Center, previously encountered in the Politics divides unit.
-Tell students to get ready to answer to the 17 questions.
+Next ask students to respond to the online Political Typology Quiz at the Pew Research Center.
+Tell students to get ready to answer to the 16 questions.
 Just before responding to each question they must turn over their top card to reveal a new identity profile.
 Tell students they should respond in role play mode—with each turn of the card they must do their utmost to serve the best interests of their temporary randomly assigned identity.

 Emphasize that the final results generated by the Pew Research Center will be meaningless.
 Experiencing the unsettling process is what counts.